The Muscle Energy Technique (MET) is the name for the type of adjustments I use for my SI joints.

 Learning to perform MET on myself was a major part of my recovery.
 Although chiropractic adjustments were technically putting my joints into the proper alignment, they were also putting too much stress on my SI joint ligaments, making it harder for them to heal.

-Once a PT showed me how to use MET on myself to realign my own SI joints, it was like the final piece of the puzzle fell into place.
+Once my physical therapist, Paula, showed me how to use MET to realign my own SI joints, it was like the final piece of the puzzle fell into place.
 I was able to stop going to the chiropractor, which meant my ligaments were better able to heal and my joints became a lot more stable.

 How does MET work?